-OURRstore has room for a very large number of LTO tape cartridges (currently ~11,000 LTO tape cartridge slots total, expandable to ~15,000 LTO slots, at no charge to you).
+OURRstore has room for a very large number of LTO tape cartridges (currently ~11,000 LTO tape cartridge slots total, now being expanded to ~17,000 LTO slots).

 We strongly urge you to keep at least dual copies of every file, on two different pieces of media – so either buy twice as many tape cartridges, or store the second copy elsewhere than OURRstore (for example, at one of the national supercomputing centers).

 NOTE: Non-OU users of OURRstore MUST keep at least dual tape copies, in accordance with the terms of our NSF grant.
 OU users of OURRstore are STRONGLY URGED to do so.

 Before you can use OURRstore, you MUST do ALL of the following: